 Island (Imja Tse) 6191m peak climbing via three passes (Renjola pass, Chhola pass, Kongmala pass)

-Island (Imja Tse) peak climbing program combined with Everest Base Camp, Gokyo Lake with Cholapass trek via Renjola or three passes treks program is one of the more challenging circuit in Khumbu region with comparison with other classic trek to Everest Base Camp.
+Island (Imja Tse) peak climbing program combined with Everest Base Camp, Gokyo Lake with Cholapass trek via Renjola or three passes treks program is one of the more challenging circuits in the Khumbu region in comparison with another classic trek to Everest Base Camp.

-The adventure includes all the mountain scenery that you can possibly take and more, with souring mountains and alpine landscape surrounding you at every step and offers a glimpse of the lifestyle and culture of the world-renowned mountain race Sherpas.
+The adventure includes all the mountain scenery that you can take and more, with soaring mountains and alpine landscapes surrounding you at every step, and offers a glimpse of the lifestyle and culture of the world-renowned mountain race Sherpas.
 In addition to experiencing the Buddhist Sherpa culture.
-This strenuous trek is considered by some to be a best of Everest trek.
+This strenuous trek is considered by some to be the best Everest trek.
 It is designed to include panoramas of the famous pea, including Everest (8848m) Lhotse (8511m), Nuptse (7864m), Cho-Oyu (8201m), Makalu (8475m), among others from this viewpoint.

 The ascent of the Island peak is technically not hard, however, the heavy snow and the labyrinth of crevasses can make the way longer to the summit.
 So, it demands enough mountaineering technical experience to scale the peak.

-This circuit can be traversed under good weather condition and those who are physically fit and ambitiously seeking the thrills of Himalaya adventure trek.
-East to West the high mountain passes are Renjola (5376,/17,634 fit) Chola pass (5420m,/17,783fit) and the last pass is Kongmala pass (5527m,/18,135fit)
+This circuit can be traversed under good weather conditions and those who are physically fit and ambitiously seeking the thrills of the Himalayan adventure trek.
+East to West the high mountain passes are Renjola (5376,/17,634 fits) Chola Pass (5420m,/17,783fit) and the last pass is Kongmala Pass (5527m,/18,135fit)

 Approach: The trek starts from Kathmandu with a drive up to Jiri and a trek to Lukla at 2800m.
 This is a good way to begin as it helps in developing physical fitness and well acclimatization.
-However, most of the trekkers (Climbers) take a flight to Lukla and start trek following the Dudh Khola through pine forests of Sagarmatha National park and can be reached through various point of entrance.
+However, most of the trekkers (Climbers) take a flight to Lukla and start trekking following the Dudh Khola through the pine forests of Sagarmatha National Park which can be reached through various points of entrance.

 The base camp is set up at (5,087m), between Imja Tse and the lateral moraine of the Imja Glacier.